 Design is in the Details

-Now it is time for you to research and get started sketching your next digital screen design!
-Read our Designing for Accessibility for additional design information.
+Now it is time for you to research and get started sketching your next digital screen layout!
+Read our Designing for Accessibility for additional information.